 Alopecia totalis

-Alopecia totalis is a more severe form of Alopecia areata, one Autoimmune disease, which leads to hair loss.
-While alopecia areata usually causes circular hair loss on the scalp or body, alopecia totalis results in the complete loss of all hair on the scalp.
-It is a rare condition that can affect people of all ages, but often begins in childhood or early adulthood.
+Alopecia totalis is a more severe form of Alopecia areata, one Autoimmune diseasewhich leads to hair loss.
+While alopecia areata typically causes circular patches of hair loss on the scalp or body, alopecia totalis results in the complete loss of all hair on the scalp.
+It is a rare condition that can affect people of any age, but often begins in childhood or early adulthood.

 causes

-The exact cause of alopecia totalis is unknown, but as with other forms of alopecia areata, the immune system mistakenly attacks it Hair follicles which leads to hair loss.
-Genetic predispositions along with environmental triggers appear to play a role.
+The exact cause of alopecia totalis is unknown, but as with other forms of alopecia areata, the immune system mistakenly attacks the Hair follicles This leads to hair loss.
+Genetic predisposition along with environmental triggers appear to play a role.

 Symptoms

 The main characteristic of alopecia totalis is the complete loss of all hair on the scalp.
-In contrast to alopecia areata, in which hair loss is usually limited to small areas, in alopecia totalis there is no longer any hair presence on the scalp.
+Unlike alopecia areata, where hair loss is usually limited to small areas, in alopecia totalis there is no hair presence left on the scalp.

 diagnosis